-- is the total number of DCI format 1_0 and DCI format 1_1 scheduling PDSCH receptions or indicating SPS PDSCH release that the UE detects within the PDCCH monitoring occasions for serving cell . if the UE does not detect any DCI format 1_0 or DCI format 1_1 scheduling PDSCH reception or indicating SPS PDSCH release for serving cell in any of the PDCCH monitoring occasions.
+- is the total number of a DCI format scheduling PDSCH reception or indicating SPS PDSCH release that the UE detects within the PDCCH monitoring occasions for serving cell . if the UE does not detect any DCI format scheduling PDSCH reception or indicating SPS PDSCH release for serving cell in any of the PDCCH monitoring occasions.

 - if the value of maxNrofCodeWordsScheduledByDCI is 2 for any serving cell and harq-ACK-SpatialBundlingPUCCH is not provided; otherwise, .

-- is the number of transport blocks the UE receives in a PDSCH scheduled by DCI format 1_0 or DCI format 1_1 that the UE detects in PDCCH monitoring occasion for serving cell if harq-ACK-SpatialBundlingPUCCH is not provided, or the number of PDSCH scheduled by DCI format 1_0 and DCI format 1_1 that the UE detects in PDCCH monitoring occasion for serving cell if harq-ACK-SpatialBundlingPUCCH is provided, or the number of DCI format 1_0 that the UE detects and indicate SPS PDSCH release in PDCCH monitoring occasion for serving cell .
+- is the number of transport blocks the UE receives in a PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion for serving cell if harq-ACK-SpatialBundlingPUCCH is not provided, or the number of PDSCH scheduled by a DCI format that the UE detects in PDCCH monitoring occasion for serving cell if harq-ACK-SpatialBundlingPUCCH is provided, or the number of DCI format that the UE detects and indicate SPS PDSCH release in PDCCH monitoring occasion for serving cell .

 - is the number of SPS PDSCH receptions by the UE on serving cell for which the UE transmits corresponding HARQ-ACK information in the same PUCCH as for HARQ-ACK information corresponding to PDSCH receptions within the PDCCH monitoring occasions.